Perinatal Matrices

 Dig deeper with Sebastian →

-Perinatal Matrix IV (Separation From Mother) This perinatal matrix seems to be meaningfully related to the third clinical stage of delivery... the physical separation from the mother has been completed and the neonate starts its existence as an anatomically independent individual.
+Perinatal Matrix IV (Separation From Mother) This perinatal matrix seems to be meaningfully related to the third clinical stage of delivery.
+In this final phase, the agonizing process of the intense struggle culminates; the propulsion through the birth canal is completed and the extreme intensification of tension and suffering is followed by a sudden relief and relaxation.

 Grof, Stanislav, LSD Psychotherapy: The Healing Potential of Psychedelic Medicine, 1980thesis